julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 In Old Europe, the weeks around the solstice were considered spiritually porous.
 The dead roamed.
 The Wild Hunt crossed the sky. **Witches, farmers, cunning folk, and ordinary households braced themselves for a landscape where time thinned and spirits walked freely.**

-For more winter liminality lore, see: [The Twelve Nights: Old European Witchcraft Between Christmas and Epiphany](/twelve-nights-witchcraft/).

-In these nights—before Christmas existed, before the church reshaped the calendar—people buried, hung, and hid witch bottles.
+In these nights—**before Christmas existed**, before the church reshaped the calendar—people buried, hung, and hid witch bottles.
 These were not Victorian curiosities but apotropaic engines meant to bite back at whatever prowled in the dark.

 A winter witch bottle was a counterspell in glass or clay, built from the ordinary tools of a household and designed to protect doorways, beds, fields, children, and livestock.